GrapeColor/shard_allocator/README.md

 # Shards Allocater
-This is a tool for sharding bots made with [discord.js](https://github.com/discordjs/discord.js).
+This is a tool for sharding a bot made with [discord.js](https://github.com/discordjs/discord.js).

 ## How to use
 Specify the bot's relative path and token on the command line.